WillyChap/Toy_DataAssimilation/README.md

 #### ==================================================================================
-This notebook is intended to give an easy introduction into data assimilation using the 4DVAR method, focusing on the fundamentals of forming an tangent linear model, using a forward Euler time stepping schem.
+This notebook is intended to give an easy introduction into data assimilation using the 4DVAR method, focusing on the fundamentals of forming a tangent linear model, using a forward Euler time stepping schem.
 It is performed first on the logisitic growth problem then on a Lorenz '63 model.